How Social Media Has Shaped the Restaurant Business

 The Future of Restaurant Marketing

-For restaurants willing to embrace it, social media is not just marketing.
-It is a powerful growth engine.
+For restaurants willing to embrace it, social media is not just marketing—it is a powerful growth engine.